-SWE's Risk Management Framework ('RMF') aligns to the LBG Risk Management Framework, adopting its mechanisms, Principles and Policies and supplementing it with insurance-specific mechanisms to address relevant regulations and requirements.
+SWE's Risk Management Framework ('RMF') aligns to the Insurance Group RMF, adopting its mechanisms, Principles and Policies and supplementing it with insurance-specific mechanisms to address relevant regulations and requirements.

-At the highest level, the RMF acts as the organisation's internal control system, and its documentation fulfils the requirement for an internal control policy.
+At the highest level, SWE's RMF acts as the organisation's internal control system.
+Its documentation fulfils the requirement for an internal control policy.
 At the heart of this is the identification of material risks and the subsequent monitoring and measurement of those risks.

 Thereafter, a series of reviews and attestations are undertaken to demonstrate that risks are being appropriately managed.
 The following sections give additional information on this control framework.